electro-practically/wled-controller/README.md

     3. **Relay GPIO**: 10 (no invert, no open drain)
 7. Disconnect the USB from your PC and connect a suitable power adapter via USB-C.
 8. Setup complete - the board is ready to use.

+## Thermal consideration

+If you power a long LED strip with relatively high power consumption, it may be necessary to provide heat dissipation for the controller - for example, using an aluminum case or a case with a fan.
+Most of the heat is dissipated by the SiC437 buck converter.

+## Input power source type

+The controller was tested with a standard USB power brick used for phone charging with USB Power Delivery capability.
+However, it should also work with other USB-C devices that support Power Delivery in source mode - for example, power banks, monitors, laptops, and similar devices.
+If you plan to power the controller from such a source, ensure that it supports the required USB PD power profile.

 ## License